 Our manuscript collections are represented by these finding aids.
 The military collections include manuscripts for each of the major wars fought by this country and represent many of the volunteer militia from the state of Massachusetts.
 The maritime collections provide access to records that chronicle the history of the maritime …

 From 1941 to 2002, The American Neptune was America's premier journal of maritime history and arts.
 The journal's articles, written with clarity and scholarly substance, are of interest to all who enjoy accounts of ships, the seas, and those who've sailed them - for mercantile gain, their nation's interest, or the …

 The Great Salem Fire of 1914 significantly impacted the city of Salem, Massachusetts.
-On June 25, an explosion occurred at the Korn Leather Factory, an unsprinklered factory at 57 Beacon Street.
+On June 25, an explosion occurred at the Korn Leather Factory, an unsprinklered factory at 57 Boston Street.
 This section of town, also known as Blubber Hollow, was home to a thriving leather industry, which never recovered after the fire.
 The …

 The Phillips Library is the documentation and research division of the Peabody Essex Museum in Salem, Massachusetts.
 The collection presents a detailed account of the global nature of commercial outreach by Essex County residents in the 18th and 19th centuries during the “golden age” of shipping.
 Logbooks, merchant account books, shipbuilder’s records, customhouse records, and documentation of travels and exploration to the Pacific can all be found within its print and manuscript collections.
 At one time, Salem was the largest trading port on the east coast.
 Logbooks in the collection document the relationship between Salem and Japan as early as 1799.
 China trade is also represented through manuscripts found in the collection and by the Frederick Townsend Ward print collection, one of the world’s largest collections of Western-language materials on Imperial China.